RMS Arundel Castle: Early career

-World War 2
+World War II

 On the outbreak of war in 1939, she was requisitioned by the Admiralty to serve as a troopship.
 She survived the war unscathed.

-Post War Career
+Post-war career

 After being released by the Admiralty, she was converted back to a passenger liner to provide a service for emigrants traveling to South Africa.
-The end of that role in 1949 led to Arundel Castle being returned to her normal service between Southampton and Cape Town.
+The end of that role in 1949 led to the ship being returned to her normal service between Southampton and Cape Town.
 Arundel Castle made her 211th and final voyage in 1958, leaving Cape Town on 5 December and arriving in Southampton on 19 December.
 On 30 December she left for Kowloon on her way to Chiap Hua, the Hong Kong ship breakers.
 When the ship arrived in Hong Kong harbour, Chiap Hua organised a lavish cocktail party on board the vessel with many of Hong Kong's dignitaries, including government officials and bank executives.
 The ship's furnishings and accessories—including the chronometers, captain's armchair, steering wheel, crockery and sterling silver cutlery—were offered as gifts.
 In her career she had steamed 2,850,000 miles in peace-time service and 625,565 as a troopship.

-Colour film of Arundel Castle in Hong Kong can be seen in the Look At Life film, "Ticket to Tokyo," released in April 1959.
+Colour film of Arundel Castle in Hong Kong can be seen in the Look at Life film, "Ticket to Tokyo," released in April 1959.